 If the Credit Committee decides not to set a new CAP value then the review shall be closed and the suspension of the trigger process will be lifted;

 Should the Credit Committee set a new CAP value then BSC Parties, the FAA and ECVAA will be informed of the new CAP value and the date from which it is effective in accordance with the Code;

+When a new CAP value is to be implemented, either following the agreement of the consulted on CAP in the industry consultation or following a new value being set by the Credit Committee meeting, ELEXON will calculate a new trigger level based on the methodology described in Section 4 of this document;

 Once a new CAP value is notified to BSC Parties the weekly trigger process is resumed on the first working day of the following week.
-The trigger process uses that newly notified CAP value for the comparison with the reference price.
+The trigger process uses that newly notified CAP value and the newly calculated trigger level for the comparison with the reference price.

 Need more information?